 There are two options for anaesthesia – general or spinal although in some cases where the surgery is only minor, a local anaesthetic with mild sedation is used instead.
 All patients receive antibiotics during and post-surgery.

 Dr Rodda or Dr Connon’s decision on the best method of surgery will depend on the area of the hip that is broken.
 If it is an Intracapsular Fracture, the procedure is intended to fix the cartilage on the ball that has been injured or displaced and sometimes the socket (acetabulum) which is often also broken.
 Injuries can be approached from either the front or back of the hip or sometimes both in order to clearly see and fix the injured bone.
 The fracture may be fixed with individual screws (percutaneous pinning) or a single larger screw that slides within the barrel of a plate.
 This allows the fracture to become more stable although occasionally a secondary screw may be added for increased stability.

 For an Intertrochanteric Fracture the procedures of choice are a compression hip screw or intramedullary nail, which also allow for impaction at the fracture site.
 A compression screw is fixed to the outer side of the bone with screws with a large secondary (lag) screw placed through the plate into the neck and head of the hip.
 An intrameduallary nail is placed directly into the marrow canal of the bone with a lag screw then placed through the nail and up into the neck and head of the hip.

 There are no studies to show that one method is superior to the other.
-Dr Rodda bases his decision on each individual case.
+Dr Rodda or Dr Connon will base their decision on each individual case.

 If you have suffered a Subtrochanteric Fracture your injury will be managed with a long intramedullary nail with a large lag screw or screws that capture the neck and head of the femur, if it has remained intact.